rfennell/AzurePipelines/Extensions/XplatGenerateReleaseNotes/V3/testconsole/readme.md

 ### Testing a Classic Build or YAML Pipeline
 To run the tool against a Classic Build or YAML Pipeline

-1. In the settings file make sure the `TeamFoundationCollectionUri`, `TeamProject` and `BuildID` are set to the build you wish to run against, and that the `ReleaseID` is empty.
+1. In the [settings file](build-settings.json) make sure the `TeamFoundationCollectionUri`, `TeamProject` and `BuildID` are set to the build you wish to run against, and that the `ReleaseID` is empty.
 1. Run the command

-   `node GenerateReleaseNotesConsoleTester.js --filename settings.json --pat <Azure-DevOps-PAT> --githubpat <Optional GitHub-PAT> --bitbucketuser <Optional Bitbucket User> --bitbucketsecret <Optional Bitbucket App Secret>`
+   `node GenerateReleaseNotesConsoleTester.js --filename build-settings.json --pat <Azure-DevOps-PAT> --githubpat <Optional GitHub-PAT> --bitbucketuser <Optional Bitbucket User> --bitbucketsecret <Optional Bitbucket App Secret>`
 1. Assuming you are using the sample settings you should get an `output.md` file with your release notes.

 ### Test a Classic Release
-To run the tool against a Classic Release is but more complex.
+To run the tool against a Classic Release is bit more complex.
 This is because the logic looks back to see the most recent successful run.
-So if you release ran to completion you will get no notes as there has been no change.
+So if you release ran to completion you will get no release notes as there has been no changes.

 You have two options:
 - Allow a release a trigger, but cancel it.
 You can then use its `ReleaseID` to compare with the last release
 - Add a stage to your release this is skipped, only run on a manual request and use this as the comparison stage to look for difference

 To run the tool...
-1. In the settings file make sure the `TeamFoundationCollectionUri`, `TeamProject`, `EnvironmentName` (a stage in your process), `ReleaseID` and `releaseDefinitionId` are set for the release you wish to run against.
+1. In the [settings file](release-settings.json) make sure the `TeamFoundationCollectionUri`, `TeamProject`, `overrideStageName` (a stage in your process), `ReleaseID` and `releaseDefinitionId` are set for the release you wish to run against.
 1. Run the command

    `node .\GenerateReleaseNotesConsoleTester.js release-settings.json <your-Azure-DevOps-PAT> < your GitHub PAT>`